SEMA – Your platform partner for Timber Construction

 1995

-SEMA rolls out a new stairs program, quickly becoming a market favourite.
+SEMA launches a new stair design program, quickly becoming a favourite of the market.

 1994

-SEMA enters the prefabricated house market with new programs for timber framing and data transfer.
+SEMA enters the prefabricated building market with new programs for timber framing and data transfer.

 1990